atsushieno/aap-core/README.md

 The wave sample is created by atsushieno using Waveform10 and Collective.

-(FIXME: the app completely ignores WAV headers so far.)
+(FIXME: the app does not respect any audio format and processes fixed size.)

 The waveform rendering is done thanks to audiowave-progressbar: https://github.com/alxrm/audiowave-progressbar